 In turn, teachers and educators should be cognizant of any sudden changes in a student’s performance or any signs of potential self-harm or the desire to hurt others.
 Educators with a background in psychology may be able to help students and parents access the necessary resources they need to find treatment.

 Regardless of the age of the child, mental health conditions are not temporary diagnoses for most people.
 Even if a child is going through puberty or another stressful life event, waiting to see if the child will “grow out of it” can be more harmful to the child’s overall development.
 Early intervention and treatment for mental health conditions is key.
-Luckily, there are many resources available to help college students and young adults with mental health conditions, but children and adolescents might struggle to get the help they need without assistance from a family member, teacher, or friend.
+While there are many resources available to help college students and young adults with mental health conditions, children and adolescents might struggle to get the help they need without assistance from a family member, teacher, or friend.

-Signs of Mental Illness in Children
+Signs of mental illness in children

 Recognizing mental health conditions can be difficult, but according to the National Alliance on Mental Illness (NAMI), there are some tell-tale warning signs adults can look for, including:

-- Overwhelming fear for no reason, often accompanied by a quickened heart rate, physical discomfort, or hastened breathing.
+- Overwhelming fear for no reason, often accompanied by a quickened heart rate, physical discomfort, or hastened breathing

-- Difficulty concentrating or remaining still in school, leading to poor work performance or failure in classes.
+- Difficulty concentrating or remaining still in school, leading to poor work performance or failure in classes

-- Signs of repetitive use of drugs or alcohol.
+- Signs of repetitive use of drugs or alcohol

 - Adults are often more withdrawn when experiencing depression, even withdrawing from groups of friends.
 Teenagers, however, may become more withdrawn from family, but may still be close with friends at school.

-- Teens with depression may experience a significant change in sleep patterns, but are less likely to develop insomnia compared to adults with depression.
+- Teens with depression may experience a significant change in sleep patterns but are less likely to develop insomnia compared to adults with depression.

-- Teenagers may be more likely to express irritability or anger when struggling with anxiety, depression, or related conditions, whereas adult are more likely to express sadness, feelings of worthlessness, and become increasingly withdrawn from those around them.
+- Teenagers may be more likely to express irritability or anger when struggling with anxiety, depression, or related conditions, whereas adults are more likely to express sadness, feelings of worthlessness, and become increasingly withdrawn from those around them.

 Below are various statistics on the frequency and prevalence of mental illness in children, adolescents, and youths.